rifandani/ai-monorepo/apps/hono/README.md

 ## 📊 How to Observability

-We use [traceloop's OpenLLMetry](https://www.traceloop.com/docs/openllmetry/introduction) which is a wrapper for OpenTelemetry built specifically for LLM.
-You can find the instrumentation in the `./src/instrumentation.ts` file.

-Since it is emitting standard OTLP HTTP (standard OpenTelemetry protocol), you can use any OpenTelemetry Collector, which gives you the flexibility to then connect to any backend you want.
+Since we are using OpenTelemetry, it will emit standard OTLP HTTP (standard OpenTelemetry protocol), you can use any OpenTelemetry Collector, which gives you the flexibility to connect it to any backend that you want.
 Just change the `baseUrl` in the `./src/instrumentation.ts` file.

+Use `span.setAttributes` and `span.addEvent` most of the time, use `logger` only in places where you don't care about measuring the timing (e.g. global app error handler), or when you want to emphasize and save some important information / state changes.

+> when we pass in `experimental_telemetry.functionId` to the `ai` SDK, it's not used as the span name, but rather it will be set as span attributes `resource.name`.

 ### Grafana